by Dr. Bill Rawls

 Be Wary of Misleading Labeling of CBD Products

 When you purchase an over-the-counter medication such as aspirin, its contents and claims have been vetted by the U.S. Food and Drug Administration (FDA).
 CBD, however, currently occupies a legal gray area.
-Regulatory gaps on the federal and state levels have led to inadequate oversight, and some bad actors have taken advantage.
+Regulatory gaps on the federal and state levels have led to inadequate oversight, and some bad actors have taken advantage of the situation.

-For instance, the Centers for Disease Control and Prevention reported at least 52 people in Utah were poisoned after consuming what they thought was CBD oil.
+For example, the Centers for Disease Control and Prevention (CDC) reported at least 52 people in Utah were poisoned after consuming what they thought was CBD oil.
 When investigators tested the source product, it contained a synthetic cannabinoid, but no CBD.

-The FDA cautions consumers against companies that make unsubstantiated health claims in order to market CBD.
-The organization has sent warnings to businesses, and posted test results of a sampling of products.
+The FDA has sent warnings to businesses that make unsubstantiated health claims in order to market CBD and posted test results of a sampling of products.
 But until regulated compliance is standardized and legally enforced, consumers are wise to be diligent in vetting CBD products, particularly when it comes to ingredient sourcing and lab-testing results, when choosing the right type of product for their needs.